elfketchup/EKVN/EKVN/README.txt

-EKVN SpriteKit - ElfKetchup Visual Novel system, SpriteKit Edition
+EKVN - ElfKetchup Visual Novel system
 ==================================================================

 EKVN is a framework, built on top of SpriteKit, that can be used to create either